 “I’m still practicing law, and our firm is very heavily involved in the tax world,” Caplin said today in a phone interview.
 “I swim every day and I’m at the office every day.”

-The attorney will resign in May as a director at Danaher (DHR), after serving on the board since 1990, the Washington-based provider of measuring and diagnostic equipment said yesterday in a filing.
+The attorney will resign in May as a director at Danaher (DHR:US), after serving on the board since 1990, the Washington-based provider of measuring and diagnostic equipment said yesterday in a filing.
 Caplin was identified in a 2011 Bloomberg News article on corporate directors as the oldest at a company in the Standard & Poor’s 500 Index.

 Caplin is 11 years older than Pope Benedict XVI, who said yesterday he is stepping down because he no longer has the strength to lead the world’s Catholics.
 Warren Buffett, the chairman and chief executive officer of Omaha, Nebraska-based Berkshire Hathaway Inc., is 82.